GiorgioMorales/giorgiomorales.github.io/content/post/Univariate-SR/index.md

 However, minimizing prediction error doesn't always yield the true underlying function; for example, $f(x)=\cos\left(-\frac{x}{10}\right)^2$ and $\hat{f}(x)=-0.0093x^2 + 0.9983$ both produce an MSE below $4\times 10^{-5}$ for $x \in [-5, 5]$.
+As such, conventional evaluation approaches may not align with the objective of this research.
-Check our paper to see how our method stacks up against other techniques, such as [E2E (Kamienny et al., 2022)](https://papers.neurips.cc/paper_files/paper/2022/file/42eb37cdbefd7abae0835f4b67548c39-Paper-Conference.pdf), [NeSymRes (Biggio et al., 2021)](https://proceedings.mlr.press/v139/biggio21a/biggio21a.pdf), [TaylorGP (He et al., 2022)](https://dl.acm.org/doi/abs/10.1145/3512290.3528757),
+Check our paper to learn about our univariate skeleton performance evaluation and how our method stacks up against other techniques, such as
+[E2E (Kamienny et al., 2022)](https://papers.neurips.cc/paper_files/paper/2022/file/42eb37cdbefd7abae0835f4b67548c39-Paper-Conference.pdf),
+[NeSymRes (Biggio et al., 2021)](https://proceedings.mlr.press/v139/biggio21a/biggio21a.pdf), [TaylorGP (He et al., 2022)](https://dl.acm.org/doi/abs/10.1145/3512290.3528757),